rickstaa/nitro-type-race-info-footer/README.md

 ## Installation

-1. Install a user script manager for your browser.
+1. Install a userscript manager for your browser.
 For example, [Tampermonkey](https://tampermonkey.net/) for Chrome or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox.
 2. Go to the [Nitro Type - Race Info Footer](https://greasyfork.org/en/scripts/473595-nitro-type-race-info-footer) script page.
 3. Click the Install button.
 4. Go to your [Nitro Type race page](https://www.nitrotype.com/race) and refresh the page.